agrc/gis.utah.gov/data/base-map-and-imagery/index.md

 <i class="fas fa-fw fa-map"></i> **Terrain**: This base map highlights elevation and features mountain peak elevation labels, contour lines, and locations of ski resort locations and other places of interest.

 <i class="fas fa-fw fa-map"></i> AGRC maintains a very minimal cache called **Lite**.
-It is very muted in color and does not distract from data overlayed on top of it.
+It is very muted in color and does not distract from data overlaid on top of it.

 <i class="fas fa-fw fa-map"></i> Up next is the **Imagery** base map.
 This tile set shows the Google aerial photography.
 For licensing reasons, you will need to qualify for an [organizational account login]({{ "/discover/license" | prepend: site.baseurl }}) to use to this base map.

 <i class="fas fa-fw fa-map"></i> An exciting offering (_that we call squiggles and dots internally_) is a service called **Overlay**.
 This is a transparent set of tiles that displays styled roads and plac-enames.
-This can be overlayed on data for reference.
+This can be overlaid on data for reference.
 Combining this with **Imagery** can create a desired **Hybrid** effect.

 <i class="fas fa-fw fa-map"></i> We have the **Color Infrared**, **Address Points**, and **Topo** caches.
 The Color Infrared is a neat way to look at vegetation, while the Topo cache contains all of the USGS Quad Sheets.
-The Topo cache displays the most relevant quad sheet (250K, 100K, and 24K) depending on your scale.
+The Topo cache displays the most relevant quad sheet (i.e., 250K, 100K, or 24K) depending on your scale.
 The Address Points cache is a fast way to view around 2.5 million address points.

 <i class="fas fa-fw fa-map"></i> There is also historical NAIP and Google imagery.